MI-AFP/tutorials/tutorials/09_webapp.md

 context "name" = MuVariable "Haskell"
 ```

-Useful source of information what can you do in this template are [examples](https://github.com/lymar/hastache/tree/master/examples).
+A useful source of information what can you do in this template are [examples](https://github.com/lymar/hastache/tree/master/examples).

 #### Databases